Creekview Winter Extravaganza

 PF

-Theory and Ks - Yeah, I'll evaluate and be able to understand these, but it's honestly not my preference to judge this kind of PF round.
+Theory and Ks - I'll evaluate and probably be able to understand these, but it's honestly not my preference to judge this kind of PF round.
 On theory in particular - please try to only run this if you believe you're the target of intentional and flagrant unfair behavior.
 Otherwise, I'd rather you just talked about the topic.

 Some answers to questions I've been asked: